rdz-oss/BattyBirdNET-Analyzer/README.md

 * 288000 Hz at 0.5 second intervalls - bat sounds uo to 144kHz considered
 * 360000 Hz at 0.4 second intervals - bat sounds up to 180kHz considered

 All of which seem plausible enough for detecting most European and North American bat species.
 It depends on the hardware (microphones) available to you and the calls of the bat species in your area.
 The above combinations arise form the expected input to the BirdNET artificial neural network ( 144000 = 48000 * 3).
 An advantage that comes with this is that not single calls, but all calls  that occur within a second are used to identify the bat allowing for more context/correlation than many traditional bat classifiers consider.
 In general there is a trade-off between this context and the frequency range you allow for.
-The value fo BattyBirdNET is set to a compromise for cost and range of many bat species (20-72kHz).
+The value fo BattyBirdNET at 256kHz is set to a compromise for cost and range of many bat species and available microphones.

 The data for North American bats comes from the NABAT machine learning data set.
-The data for Europe was assembled from the Animal Sound Archive Berlin and the ChiroVox databse.
+The data for Europe was assembled from the Animal Sound Archive Berlin, the ChiroVox database and the xeno-canto database.
 It contains echolocation as well as social and distress calls in different quantities for each species.

 The cross training / transfer learning itself uses the framework provided by BirdNET-Analyzer originally intended for fine tuneing the model to local bird calls or other wildlife in the human audible range.
 Essentially, it puts a thin layer of a linear classifier on the output of the BirdNET artificial neural network.
 Appears to also work for bats if sampling frequencies are adjusted.
 To cross train your own classifier on top of BirdNET set the config parameters in config.py and run e.g.
 ```  sh